Cyriaque Lamar

 When her eyes opened, her head was sailing through the air.

-She never saw Xoz approach, or swing his bat.
+She never saw Xoz swing the bat.

 Her sisters quit their bicker.